-NS: The thing is, of course, that within the humanities, the notion of ‘intentionality’ is ambiguous.
-On the one hand, you have the common-sense concept of ‘intention’ in the sense of somebody’s ‘plan’ or ‘purpose’ and then ‘intentionality’ in the specifically philosophical sense, which was coined by this German proto-phenomenologist Brentano, which rather means, and I think that is the way it is exclusively used in the philosophical and analytic philosophical discourse right now, that intentionality is broader than just ‘the plan.’
-It's basically the general ‘being directed toward’ something and how you can have a relation to an object.
-However, within literary studies, people tend to use ‘intentionality’ in the narrower sense of the author’s, narrator’s or protagonist’s intention.
+NS: Within the humanities, the notion of ‘intentionality’ is ambiguous.
+On the one hand, you have the common-sense concept of ‘intention’ in the sense of somebody’s ‘plan’ or ‘purpose.’
+Then you have ‘intentionality’ in the specifically philosophical sense, which was coined by this German proto-phenomenologist Brentano, and which denotes something broader than just ‘the plan.’
+In this broad philosophical sense, intentionality refers to the idea of ‘being directed toward’ something, and looks at how you can have a relation to an object.
+However, within literary studies, people tend to use ‘intentionality’ in the narrower sense of the author’s, narrator’s, or protagonist’s intention.
 When I speak of ‘intentionality’ in this interview, I will mostly stick to the narrower meaning.

 G: When did you first encounter this problem and how did your interest in it develop?

-NS: I mean, I started with literature, with studying literature, before I started studying philosophy.
-So I first did a BA in literature and then started with philosophy later because I got interested in it via literature.
-That would be also the hinge between philosophy and literature: intentionality.
-You might have heard of this classic text by Roland Barthes, "The Death of the Author," which might have already turned into a cliche, but which still seems a bit like the paradigm in literature studies—that basically in high school you always want to know, "what did the author want to say with this text?" and "what was his intention?”
-And then, at university, you learn "no, that's not important, let's look at the structures,” or at how the structures dissolve themselves.
-And so it seemed, and I had the feeling that, certain strands of literary theory were very much running this complete anti-intentional agenda.
-Like they were saying “hahaha everyone who believes in intention whatsoever is an idiot anyway because there are some determining structures.”
-In this sense it would be discourse, it would be the archive, it would be, you know, just the dissemination of the text.
-While I found that convincing, I always found it very coarse, very broad, this kind of fetishization of there not being any real intention possible or interesting anyway because it's all just bigger external structures that determine everything.
+NS: I first did a BA in literature and then started with philosophy later, because I got interested in it via literature.
+For me, intentionality was the hinge between philosophy and literature.
+You may have heard of this classic text by Roland Barthes, "The Death of the Author," which might have already turned into a cliche, but which still seems a bit like the paradigm in literature studies.
+Basically in high school you always want to know, "what did the author want to say with this text?" and "what was his intention?”
+And then, at university, you learn "no, that's not important, let's look at the structures that determine the text” or at how these structures dissolve themselves.
+And so it seemed that certain strands of literary theory were very much running this completely anti-intentional agenda.
+They were saying, “everyone who believes in intention whatsoever is an idiot, because there are these determining structures.”
+These structures would include discourse, the archive, the dissemination of the text, and so on.
+While I found that convincing, I also found it very coarse, very broad, this fetishization of there not being any real intention possible because these bigger external structures determine everything.
 And so it was, in that sense, kind of ex negativo that I got interested in intentionality.

 G: Why would someone with no formal, academic philosophical training care about this problem or find it interesting?